Waboodoo/HTTP-Shortcuts/docs/faq.md

 ## This app is free and contains no ads.
 What's the catch?

 There is no catch.
 I'm a developer who one day realized he needed an app like this, built it, and then decided to share it.
 HTTP Shortcuts is essentially a one-man show, and I'm only working on it in my spare time.
-I'm doing it because I enjoy the project, which is why the app is completely free and will remain so.
+I'm doing it because I enjoy the project and because it lets me try out and learn new things, which is why the app is completely free and will remain so.
 No ads, no tracking, no premium features, just a simple open-source app that aims to be useful.

 If you want to show your support though, check out [this page](https://http-shortcuts.rmy.ch/support-me).